-The impacts described above, except for air quality, agriculture resources, cumulative climate change, cumulative vegetation and wildlife, and transportation and circulation can be reduced to a less than significant level through the employment of alternate practices or by choosing a location that avoids sensitive areas (e.g., installing a sedimentation basin in a portion of the property that is already developed rather than in an area that provides riparian habitat).
-Where no alternate practice or less sensitive location for a practice exists, this Order requires that the Third-Party and Members choosing to employ these practices avoid impacts to sensitive resources by implementing the mitigation measures described in Attachment C. A CEQA Mitigation Monitoring and Reporting Program is included in Attachment B of this Order, Monitoring and Reporting Program R5-2014-0002-10.
+The impacts described above, except for air quality, agriculture resources, cumulative climate change, cumulative vegetation and wildlife, and transportation and circulation can be reduced to a less than significant level through the employment of alternate practices or by choosing a location that avoids sensitive areas (e.g., installing a monitoring well that is already disturbed rather than in an area with undisturbed habitat).
+Where no alternate practice or less sensitive location for a practice exists, the GDA Order requires that the Steering Committee and GDA growers choosing to employ these practices avoid impacts to sensitive resources by implementing the mitigation measures described in Attachment C. A CEQA Mitigation Monitoring and Reporting Program is included in Attachment B of the GDA Order, Monitoring and Reporting Program R5-2015-0095-06.

+XII.
 Statement of Policy with Respect to Maintaining High Quality Waters in California (State Water Board Resolution 68-16)

 This section of the Information Sheet first provides background on State Water Board Resolution 68-16 Statement of Policy with Respect to Maintaining High Quality of Waters in California (Resolution 68-16).
 Following the background discussion, the Information Sheet describes how the various provisions in the WDR and MRP collectively implement Resolution 68-16.
-In summary, the requirements of Resolution 68-16 are met through a combination of upfront planning and implementation at the farm level, representative monitoring and assessments to determine whether trends in degradation are occurring, and regional planning and on-farm implementation when degradation trends are identified.
+In summary, the requirements of Resolution 68-16 are met through a combination of upfront project-level planning and implementation at the farm level, representative monitoring and assessments to determine whether trends in degradation are occurring, and regional planning and on-farm implementation when degradation trends are identified.

-Initially, all Members will need to conduct an on-farm evaluation to determine whether their practices are protective of water quality and whether they are meeting the established farm management performance standards.
-Through the process of becoming aware of effective management practices, evaluating their practices, and implementing improved practices, Members are expected to meet the farm management performance standards and, thereby, achieve best practicable treatment or control (BPTC), where applicable.
-All Members must prepare and implement a farm-specific irrigation and nitrogen management plan.
-In addition, each Member with the potential to cause erosion and discharge sediment that may degrade surface waters must prepare and implement a sediment and erosion control plan.
-Implementation of the sediment/erosion control plan should result in achieving BPTC for sediment associated pollutants.
+For the GDA Order, growers will need to conduct an on-farm evaluation to determine whether their practices are protective of water quality and whether they are meeting the established farm management performance standards.
+Through the process of becoming aware of effective management practices, evaluating their practices, and implementing improved practices, growers are expected to meet the farm management performance standards and, thereby, achieve best practicable treatment or control (BPTC), where applicable.
+GDA growers must prepare and implement a farm-specific irrigation and nitrogen management plan.
 Implementation of the nitrogen management plan should result in achieving BPTC for nitrates discharged to groundwater.

-Representative monitoring of surface water and groundwater together with periodic assessments of available surface water and groundwater information is required to determine compliance with water quality objectives and determine whether any trends in water quality (improvement or degradation) are occurring.
-If trends in such degradation are identified that could result in impacts to beneficial uses, a surface water (or groundwater) quality management plan must be prepared by the Third-Party.
+Representative monitoring of groundwater together with periodic assessments of available groundwater information is required to determine compliance with water quality objectives and determine whether any trends in water quality (improvement or degradation) are occurring.
+If trends in such degradation are identified that could result in impacts to beneficial uses, a groundwater quality management plan must be prepared by the Steering Committee.
 The plan must include the identification of practices that will be implemented to address the trend in degradation and an evaluation of the effectiveness of those practices in addressing the degradation.
-The Third-Party must report on the implementation of practices by its Members.
-Failure of individual Members to implement practices to meet farm management performance standards or address identified water quality problems will result in further direct regulation by the Board, including, but not limited to, requiring individual farm water quality management plans, regulating the individual grower directly through WDRs for individual farmers, or taking other enforcement action.
+The Steering Committee must report on the implementation of practices by its growers.
+Failure of individual farmers to implement practices to meet farm management performance standards or address identified water quality problems will result in further direct regulation by the Board, including, but not limited to, requiring individual farm water quality management plans, regulating the individual grower directly through WDRs for individual farmers, or taking other enforcement action.

-As discussed further below, the combination of these requirements fulfills the requirements of Resolution 68-16 for any degradation of high quality waters authorized by this Order.
+As discussed further below, the combination of these requirements fulfills the requirements of Resolution 68-16 for any degradation of high quality waters authorized by the GDA Order.

-Background
+A. Background